suphanatwong/pyEpiDisplay/userstories.md

 as she wants to follow step by step

 Ben is a public health graduate student.
 He has a time-sensitive project epidemiology visualization which requires PyEpidisplay R library.
 He is familiar with Python but not R language.
 He needs to quickly learn how to use the PyEpidisplay library in Python to complete his project on time.

+Goerge is lecturer for field epi training program.
+He want to introduce epi methods.
+However, student in this program learn Python previously.
+He want easy package for epi methods that can do pivot table with visualization and linear + logistic regression with report OR and 95%.